minjunkim-dev/circom-witnesscalc-swift/README.md

 ## Requirements

-Works with iOS 12.0 and higher.
+Works with iOS 12.0 or macOS 11.0 and higher.

 ## Installation